-(d) In demonstrating compliance with the PM emission limitation specified in Condition 3.B.22(d), the permittee shall also demonstrate compliance with the filterable PM / $PM{10}$ emission limitation specified in Condition 3.B.20.
+(d) In demonstrating compliance with the PM emission limit specified in Condition 3.B.19(d), the permittee shall also demonstrate compliance with the filterable PM / PM10 emission limit specified in Condition 3.B.17.

-(Ref.: 40 CFR 63.7505(c), 63.7515(a) - (c), 63.7520(b) - (e), and Table 5; Subpart DDDDD) (Ref.: 11 Miss.
-Admin.
-Code Pt.
-2, R. 2.2.B(11).)
+(Ref.: 40 CFR 63.7505(c), 63.7515(a) - (c), 63.7520(b) - (e), and Table 5; Subpart DDDDD)

-- 5.B.25 For Emission Point AA-700, the permittee shall demonstrate continuous compliance with the operating limits specified in Condition 3.B.23(a) and (c) by operating and maintaining each CMS in such a manner that data is collected in accordance with the site-specific monitoring plan required in Condition 5.B.23 and the following specifications: - (a) The CMS must complete a minimum of one (1) cycle of operation every fifteen (15) minutes and have a minimum of four (4) successive cycles of operation to have a valid hour of data.
-Any 15-minute period for which a CMS is out-of-control and data are not available for a required calculation constitutes a deviation from the monitoring requirements.
+- 5.B.23 For Emission Point AA-700, the permittee shall demonstrate continuous compliance with the operating limits specified in Condition 3.B.20(a) and (c) by operating and maintaining each CMS in such a manner that data is collected in accordance with the site-specific monitoring plan required in Condition 5.B.21 and the following specifications: - (a) The CMS must complete a minimum of one (1) cycle of operation every fifteen (15) minutes and have a minimum of four (4) successive cycles of operation to have a valid hour of data.
+Any 15-minute period for which a CMS is out-of-control and data are not available for a required calculation constitutes a deviation from the monitoring requirements. - (b) For the CMS associated with the boiler operating load, the permittee shall determine the 30-day rolling average from all recording readings. - (c) The permittee shall record and maintain the results of each inspection, calibration, and/or validation check performed on a CMS.

-- (b) For the CMS associated with the boiler operating load, the permittee shall determine the 30-day rolling average from all recording readings. - (c) The permittee shall record and maintain the results of each inspection, calibration, and/or validation check performed on a CMS. - (d) The permittee shall operate monitoring systems and collect data at all required intervals at all times that the boiler is operating and compliance is required, except for periods of monitoring system malfunctions or out-of-control periods, and required monitoring system quality assurance or control activities, including (as applicable) calibration checks, required zero and span adjustments, and scheduled CMS maintenance as defined in the site-specific monitoring plan.
+(d) The permittee shall operate monitoring systems and collect data at all required intervals at all times that the boiler is operating and compliance is required, except for periods of monitoring system malfunctions or out-of-control periods, and required monitoring system quality assurance or control activities, including (as applicable) calibration checks, required zero and span adjustments, and scheduled CMS maintenance as defined in the site-specific monitoring plan.